 Yes, a hotel.
 Room service.
 An omelet bar.
 The sun rising over the Great Miami River.
 It’s the ultimate gift for any writer — the luxury of time to write…and on the “Dayton Riviera,” no less.

 That’s the premise behind A Hotel Room of One’s Own: The Erma Bombeck | Anna Lefler Humorist-in-Residence Program.

-Thanks to a generous gift from humorist and writer Anna Lefler, the University of Dayton’s Erma Bombeck Writers’ Workshop in 2018 offered two emerging humor writers the opportunity to dive into their comedy writing without pesky everyday responsibilities.
-We’re running the competition again in conjunction with the April 2-4, 2020, Erma Bombeck Writers’ Workshop.
-Applications will be accepted Sept.
-3-24, 2019, with winners notified Nov.
-12, 2019.
+Thanks to a generous gift from humorist and novelist Anna Lefler and in-kind support from the Marriott at the University of Dayton, the Erma Bombeck Writers’ Workshop offers two emerging humor writers the opportunity to take a deep dive into their comedy writing without pesky everyday responsibilities.

 “The chance to step away from your everyday responsibilities to concentrate on your humor writing AND have access to unlimited tiny soaps?
 The comedy practically writes itself,” says Lefler a Los Angeles-based author of two funny books, Preschooled and The Chicktionary, and a three-time workshop faculty member.

-The program is open to all humor writers regardless of gender or comedic point of view.
-For more information, click here.
+The biennial program is open to all humor writers regardless of gender or comedic point of view.
+For more information, visit humorist-in-residence.com.